 Our lakefront activities include waterskiing, wakeboarding, kneeboarding, banana boating, paddleboats, paddleboards, canoeing, kayaking and fishing.

 - How many counselors are there per cabin?

 - There are 2-3 bunk counselors plus a group leader for each cabin of 8-14 campers.
 Our counselors live in the cabin with the campers, accompany them to all activities, eat with them, and put them to bed at night.
 Being together from morning until bedtime develops strong relationships between campers and counselors.
 Campers love having their own bunk counselors who know them so well and who are always there to share their achievements and help them develop skills, independence, and self-esteem.

 In addition to the bunk counselors and group leaders, we have 45 activity counselors who instruct at specific areas.
 These activity counselors are also each assigned to a bunk for even more supervision.
-Our head staff includes 6 division heads for boys and girls, a director of special events, 3 activity counselor supervisors including an athletic director and 4 nurses.
-Three assistant directors work year-round with owner/director Paul Krouner.
+Our head staff includes 7 division heads for boys and girls, a director of special events, 3 activity counselor supervisors including an athletic director.
+Our medical staff consists of a pediatrician and 4 nurses.
+Three assistant directors work year-round with owner/directors Matt and Paul Krouner.

 - What is so unique about Schodack's staffing philosophy?